Dur4nt3/todo_project/to-implement.md

     3) Tune: "Advanced Search" option, allow to search tasks in a given date range, allow to search tasks by groups - *COMPLETE*

-- Edit Groups: the initial color of the input label "change-label-color-label" will match the group's color label
+- Edit Groups: the initial color of the input label "change-label-color-label" will match the group's color label - *COMPLETE*

-- Edit Groups: when a user picks a new color via the input the label will change color accordingly
+- Edit Groups: when a user picks a new color via the input the label will change color accordingly - *COMPLETE*

 - Custom Scroll-bars - *COMPLETE*

+- Edit Groups: Submission:
+    1) execute the process function => if false => raise error => if true continue

+    2) Exit the modal

+    3) Clear the group list container

+    4) Re-generate the group list container

 - Help: